Should you lend your kids money to buy a home?

 To determine what interest rate to charge, you’ll need to go to IRS.gov and look up the "applicable federal rate" for the month and year in which you finalize the loan.

-For May 2014, the applicable federal rate for long-term loans is 3.22% if the interest is compounded monthly.
-That's more than a percentage point less than the average 30-year mortgage interest rate.
+During April 2015, for example, the applicable federal rate for long-term loans was 2.44% if the interest is compounded monthly.
+That's about 1.4 percentage points less than the average 30-year mortgage interest rate.

 There are significant (and complicated) tax consequences if you don’t charge at least this amount.
 Failure to do so could create a gift, or the IRS could deem the uncharged interest to be income and tax it.